Concordium/concordium-network-dashboard/readme.md

 # Concordium Dashboard

+POC dashboard to visualise the POC milestone.
+Elm frontend with small Typescript backend proxy.

+Will become proper Dashboard monitor in future, likely with Scala backend.

 ### Usage

 - `npm run dev` - Client and server are in watch mode with source maps, opens [http://localhost:3000](http://localhost:3000)